History of Tyre, Lebanon: Persian period (539–332 BC)

-Some historians speculate that the emerald pillar was made of glass and lit with a lamp.

 According to Roman historian Justin, an insurrection of slaves took place during the Persian period, which spared only the life of one slave-master named Straton – who was then selected by the former slaves to be the new king and established a dynasty.

-In 392 BCE Evagoras, the Prince of Cyprus started a revolt against the Persian rule with Athenian and Egyptian support.
+In 392 BC Evagoras, the Prince of Cyprus, started a revolt against the Persian rule with Athenian and Egyptian support.
 His forces took Tyre by assault – or by secret consent of the Tyrians.
 However, after ten years he terminated the rebellion and Tyre once again came under Persian control.
-It abstained from Sidon's insurgency in 352 BCE and profited commercially from the destruction of the neighbouring city.
+It abstained from Sidon's insurgency in 352 BC and profited commercially from the destruction of the neighbouring city.

-Hellenistic period (332–126 BCE)
+Hellenistic period (332–126 BC)

-After his decisive victory over the Persian king Darius III in 333 BCE at the Granicus and Issus, Alexander the Great moved his armies south to Syria and the Levant, exacting tribute from all of coastal Phoenicia's city-states.
-Tired of Persian repressions, they mostly welcomed the new ruler.
-Tyre, however, adamantly resisted his ambitions:

-Tyre's king Azemilcus was at sea with the Persian fleet when Alexander arrived in 332 BCE at the gates.
-Alexander proposed a sacrifice to Heracles in the city, which was home to the most ancient temple of Heracles.
-However, the Tyrian government refused this and instead suggested that Alexander sacrifice at another temple of Heracles on the mainland at Old Tyre.
+After his decisive victories over the Persian king Darius III in 333 BC at the Granicus and Issus, Alexander the Great moved his armies south to Syria and the Levant, exacting tribute from all of coastal Phoenicia's city-states.
+When he arrived at Tyre, Alexander proposed a sacrifice at the Temple of Heracles on the fortified island.
+The Tyrian government refused this, suggesting instead that Alexander sacrifice at another temple of Heracles on the mainland at Old Tyre.